uber/base-design-docs/README.md

 We've done some work on rendering the Frame as html but for a large File it takes quite a long time to query all of the JSON necessary to render the Frame accurately.

 There are also many small issues that make it difficult to render things perfectly.
 For instance, designers frequently use spaces and newlines in text blocks to align separate chunks of text.
 The Figma API doesn't always return the characters needed to render those text blocks; the information is simply lost.
-In other cases, we might request an SVG of a vector but it comes back as gobbledegook because of some deeply nested embeded Frame.
+In other cases, we might request an SVG of a vector but it comes back as gobbledegook because of a deeply nested embeded Frame.

-This isn't to say the Figma API is buggy, though sometimes it does die on an especially large Frame.
-It's more so that there is a decent amount of logic required to perfectly render Figma Nodes and the page doesn't look good until you are near perfect.
+There is a decent amount of work required to perfectly render Figma Nodes and it isn't worthwhile unless you are near perfect.

-So, the issues aren't surmountable, but the benefit of wading through all of them is questionable.
-The main benefit for an html rendering of each Frame would be making the pages indexable, useful for SEO and cross page searches.
+So, the issues aren't surmountable, but the benefits of wading through all of them is questionable.

+The main benefit for an html rendering of each Frame would be making the pages indexable.
+This is useful for SEO and cross-page searches.

 The other big feature for html is the possibility of responsive pages.
-The problem here is that, at this time, it isn't clear if you can do responsive pages without an excessive amount of convention in your Figma File.
+The problem here is that it isn't clear if you can do responsive pages without an excessive amount of convention in your Figma File.
 We want our designers to focus on presenting useful documentation, not fussing over the rules for adding it.

 At a certain point a CMS is probably better suited for delivering structured data that can be rendered nicely across multiple mediums.

-So with all of this considered, for now we use PDFs.
+So, with all of this considered, for now we use PDFs.